flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 * Log in using GitHub (user must be among the ADMIN_USERS configured above)
 * Click on Admin and then the "Configuration" Tab
 * Click on "Set Cloudflare bucket CORS"

+**Configure the authorization settings**

+* Open the kachery-gateway GUI (link above)
+* Log in using GitHub (user must be among the ADMIN_USERS configured above)
+* Click on Admin and then the "Authorization Settings" Tab
+* Allow public uploads (for now) and click the "SAVE" button

 ## Notify us of the new zone